-6. Action Step 3: Establish mechanisms for the integrated direction and execution of disaster risk management policy and legislation in the district municipality: The municipal disaster risk management centre
+6. Action Step 3: Establish mechanisms for the integrated direction and execution of disaster risk management policy and legislation in the province: The provincial disaster risk management centre

-The DM Act and the NDMF require the 'integration' and 'coordination' of disaster risk management activities in municipalities.
-In Handbook 1 of this series, we discussed the terms 'integration' and 'coordination' and acknowledged the complex ity involved in achieving an integrated and coordinated approach to disaster risk management.
+The DM Act and the NDMF require the 'integration' and 'coordination' of disaster risk management activities in provinces.
+In Handbook 1 of this series, we discussed the terms 'integration' and 'coordination' and acknowledged the complexity involved in achieving an integrated and coordinated approach to disaster risk management.
 We also came to the conclusion that this is where the greatest challenge lies.

-To ensure integrated and coordinated disaster risk management in the district municipality, appropriate institutional arrangements need to be put in place.
-These arrangements include forums and/or committees that will be responsible for advising and making recommendations to the municipal council on disaster risk management policy and issues relating to disaster risk management in the municipality.
-So far, we have looked at establishing a District Intermunicipality Committee on Disaster Risk Management or using the existing district intergovernmental forum/s and the Mayoral Committee.
+To ensure integrated and coordinated disaster risk management in the province, appropriate institutional arrangements need to be put in place.
+So far, we have looked at establishing the PICDRM or using the Premier's intergovernmental forum for advising and making recommendations to the Executive Council on disaster risk management policy and issues relating to disaster risk management in the province.

-In Action Step 3, we discuss the establishment and the role of another institutional mechanism, that of the municipal disaster risk management centre.
+In Action Step 3, we discuss the establishment and the role of another institutional mechanism, that of the provinical disaster risk management centre.